London South Bank University: Origins

 In 1970, the Brixton School of Building (founded in 1904), the City of Westminster College (founded in 1918 – and not the same institution as the current City of Westminster College) and the National College of Heating, Ventilating, Refrigeration and Fan Engineering (founded in 1947) merged with the Polytechnic to become the Polytechnic of the South Bank.
 The new institution adopted a coat of arms designed to include two Thames barges set above a pentagon surrounded by five other pentagons.
 An official designation service took place the following year, at which Margaret Thatcher was the guest speaker.
-In 1972 the purpose-built Wandsworth Road site opened, providing space for the Polytechnic's Faculty of the Built Environment, which at the time was the biggest and most comprehensive faculty in Europe for teaching built environment subjects such as surveying, town planning, architecture and other property related professional disciplines.
+In 1972 the purpose-built Wandsworth Road site opened, providing space for the Polytechnic's Faculty of the Built Environment, which at the time was the biggest and most comprehensive faculty in Europe for teaching built environment subjects such as surveying, town planning, architecture, civil engineering and other property related professional disciplines.
 In 1975, the extensive London Road building was opened, providing space for expanding business courses and the library.
-In 1976, part of Rachel MacMillan College of Education merged with the Polytechnic along with the Battersea College of Education bringing with them sites at Manresa House, Roehampton and Manor House, Clapham Common.
+In 1976 the Battersea College of Education merged with the polytechnic, bringing sites at Manresa House, Roehampton and Manor House, Clapham Common.
+Battersea College of Education was previously known as Battersea College of Domestic Science (1948 to 1965).
+Also in 1976, part of Rachel MacMillan College of Education merged with the Polytechnic.

 In 1985 South Bank Technopark opened on London Road and in 1987 the Polytechnic changed its name again to become South Bank Polytechnic.
 In the same year, the British Youth Opera (BYO) was founded and made a home at the Polytechnic's Southwark campus.
 In 1987, Pauline Perry, Baroness Perry of Southwark was appointed Director, who oversaw the conversion of the Polytechnic into a flagship university.

 In 1990, the Polytechnic was accredited for Research Degrees and in 1991 the Central Catering College at Waterloo and South West London College merged with it.
 In 1992, the newly created Baroness Perry (August 1991) became the University's first Vice-Chancellor.

 In 1992, the Polytechnic was granted university status and accordingly changed its name to South Bank University.
 That year also saw the new university celebrate its centenary and adopt the marketing slogan, "the University without Ivory Towers".
 In 1993, Gerald Bernbaum was appointed Vice-Chancellor and the Centenary Library was renamed the Perry Library.
 Redwood College of Health Studies and Great Ormond Street School of Nursing merged with the university in 1995, leading to the establishment of two satellite campuses teaching Health at Havering and Whipps Cross (which closed in 2011).